Lajos Czeizler: Career

 Czeizler was born in a Jewish family in Heves, Austria-Hungary.
 He played as goalkeeper with Vác in the Hungarian championship between 1921 and 1923.

-He began his coaching career in the 1920s in Poland, in Łódzki Klub Sportowy, where he had between 1923 and 1926 his first coaching experience.
-After this he spent his first years in Italy, coaching the second division sides of Udinese and CA Faenza and from 1930 to 1931 the youth of S.S.
+He started his coaching career in the 1920s in Poland, in Łódzki Klub Sportowy, where he had his first coaching experience between 1923 and 1926.
+After that, he spent his first years in Italy, coaching the second division sides of Udinese and CA Faenza and, from 1930 to 1931, the youth of S.S.
 Lazio.

 From 1935 to 1936 he is coaching ŁKS again before moving to Sweden where his first engagement was in 1940 with Västerås SK.
-In the Between 1942 and 1948 he had his greatest successes with IFK Norrköping.
-There he achieved between 1943 and 1948 a record five championships and two national cups in 1943 and 1945.
-When he led Norrköping to the 1948 championship he became the oldest coach in Sweden to achieve this title.
-He was then aged 54 years, 8 months and 1 day.
+From 1942 to 1948, he had his greatest successes with IFK Norrköping, winning a record five championships between 1943 and 1948, as well as two national cups in 1943 and 1945.
+When he led Norrköping to the 1948 championship, he became the oldest coach in Sweden to achieve this title, aged 54 years, 8 months and 1 day.
 The record has since been lost to trainer Conny Karlsson with Helsingborgs IF.

-After his time in Sweden he returned to Italy where he led A.C.
+After his time in Sweden, he returned to Italy where he led A.C.
 Milan in 1951 to championship honours and a win in the Latin Cup, an annual tournament of the best teams from France, Spain, Portugal and Italy – an important contest in the absence of any other European competition.
 He coached the Italy national team in the 1954 FIFA World Cup.
-In the season 1961 he coached Fiorentina until January, and later, in June, this club won the Coppa Italia, defeating Lazio 2–0 in the final.
+In the 1960-61 season he coached Fiorentina until January 1961, and later, in June, the club won the Coppa Italia, defeating Lazio 2–0 in the final.

 In the 1963–64 season he took S.L.
 Benfica to their fourth double of championship and cup of Portugal, and set a club record of 103 goals in 26 league matches.